 It's possible to have 1 or more locations added in a single location field.
 You can also set a primary location.

-Link to another record
+link Point to another record

-Link to a user
+link Link to a user

 Sometimes you want to assign an internal team member to a record.
 For example - you way want to set an "Account Manager" specifically for higher value donors (people) in your database.

 Similarly to other fields, it's possible to set multiple users in one field, if you enable it.